BerserkerDotNet/BlazorState/README.md

 ### v1.1 Change log
 1. Simplified a way to define and use connected component.
-1. Fixed re-rendering issue wi connected component
+1. Fixed re-rendering issue wi connected component.
-1. Log AsyncActions to the Redux DevTools
+1. Log AsyncActions to the Redux DevTools.
-1. Updated dependencies
+1. Updated dependencies.

 As the name suggests it is a port of [React-Redux][1] library to Blazor/.NET world.